uraimo/UBloxGPS.swift/README.md

 # Summary

-This library interfaces with boards based on u-Blox 6/7/8 A-GPS receivers, that use the NMEA0183 protocol to provide GPS data over an UART serial connection (for a low cost option, look into the NEO6M-based boards that usually cost a measly $20).
+This library interfaces with boards based on u-Blox 6/7/8 A-GPS receivers, that use the NMEA0183 protocol to provide GPS data over an UART serial connection (for a low cost option, search for some NEO6M-based board that usually cost around a measly $20).
 UBX configuration commands and connection via I2C are not supported at the moment.

-You'll be able to retrieve you current location, elevation, speed, status data on the currently reachable satellites and more.
+You'll be able to retrieve your current location, elevation, speed, status data on the currently reachable satellites and more.

 The first time you'll use the receiver it will need a few minutes to find some satellites and provide a position, but after that a few seconds will be enough to obtain a valid position.